Kookierhondje/p4d/README.md

 # p4d
 p4d is a Python Database API 2.0 compliant driver for the 4D (4th Dimension) database server.
-As such, usage should be familiar to anyone who has used any python database modules before.
-This module is based off of a C library provided by 4D, and integrated with Python using CFFI.
-As such, installation of this module does require CFFI.

 ## Changes
 v2.0 2026-07-22: